4 men charged for firearm offenses at illegal cockfight

+Hawaii Island police added that drugs, illegal firearm, U.S. currency and two vehicles for forfeiture were also recovered.

-Hawaii police said that at 1:40 p.m., officers from the Hawaii Police Department’s Area II Vice Section, Area II Criminal Intelligence Unit, Kona Patrol, Area II Ice Task Force, and federal agents from the FBI executed a search warrant at a 500-acre property in Kealakekua, where more than 800 people were estimated in attendance at a cockfight.
+Around 1:40 p.m., officers from the Hawaii Police Department’s Area II Vice Section, Area II Criminal Intelligence Unit, Kona Patrol, Area II Ice Task Force and federal agents from the FBI executed a search warrant at a 500-acre property in Kealakekua where more than 800 people were estimated in attendance at a cockfight.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You